-The U.S. Centers for Disease Control and Prevention have had to halt a critical seasonal influenza program that monitors the spread of the flu, while most of the routine FDA food safety inspections have been also suspended.
+The U.S. Centers for Disease Control and Prevention have had to halt a highly important seasonal influenza program.
+Most of the FDA food safety inspections have also been suspended at the moment.

 The country's national parks have also been forced to close without a government funding deal, as have the Smithsonian Museums.